 Multiply drywall square footage by the going rate

-Once you have determined your sheet count and corresponding drywall square footage, you can multiply this by the contractor's square footage rate.
-You can use the total drywall square footage numbers to estimate both material and labor.
+Once you have determined the total sheet count, and thus the total square footage of drywall needed, you can multiply this by a contractor's square footage rate.
+The total drywall square footage numbers can be used to estimate both material and labor costs.

 Costs of Material